 Waggrakine Primary School is a lead school in Geraldton Western Australia.
-We have 520 students from Kindy to Year 7, 3-13 Years of age.
+We have around 510 students from Kindy to Year 7, 3-13 Years of age.
 Waggrakine Primary School strives to empower future leaders.
 We value the input of all stakeholders, promoting networks at any opportunity.
 Our vision is underpinned by the belief that through harnessing broad expertise and knowledge we give voice to all involved in our community, developing multiple partnerships striving towards common goals.

 Over recent years we have been developing a vision for 21st century teaching and learning.
 To increase our students' sustained success we are committed to enriching the curriculum to meet the demands for students to have the ability to learn continuously throughout their lives.
 We have identified 21st century skills and knowledge our students require to achieve their full potential, including: